pmfarley/SNO-AzureStackHCI/README.md

  ![image](https://user-images.githubusercontent.com/48925593/140576887-3764d5fc-b271-4b7e-806a-f79ecde64be8.png)

 **e.
-Click on the 'Copy to clipboard' icon to the right of the 'Command to download the ISO'.**
+Click on the 'Download Discovery ISO' button.**

-This will be used in a later step from the SNO instance.
+This file will be used in a later step from the SNO Virtual Machine.

  ![image](https://user-images.githubusercontent.com/48925593/143304940-fe1e3bbc-31c5-4127-8a09-f6885be762e0.png)